Investing in the Future of Transportation

 • $150 million towards ultra-high-speed rail.

-During the 2023 session, we built on the work we did with Move Ahead to keep our roads safe and reduce traffic fatalities.
-With traffic fatalities at a 30-year high, my goal was to renew an emphasis on safety.
-The most recent transportation budget included investments to increase safe routes to school, map sidewalk gaps, improve busy intersections, and introduce grade separations on rural roads.
-We also passed legislation to increase young driver training, add speed cameras in highway work zones, and improve training on sharing the road with large vehicles.
+Since the 2022 session, we’ve built on the work we did with Move Ahead to keep our roads safe and reduce traffic fatalities.
+2025 was the first year since the pandemic that our traffic fatalities began declining after hitting a 30-year high, the result of continual work to support investments in increasing safe routes to schools, mapping sidewalk gaps, improving busy intersections, and introducing grade separations on rural roads.